Martinsos/learn-haskell-blog-generator/src/03-html/02-type_signatures.md

 # Adding type signatures

 Haskell is a **statically typed** programming language.
-That means that every expression has a type, and we check that the types are valid with regards to each other before running the program.
-If we discover that they are not valid, an error message will be printed and the program will not run.
+That means that every expression has a type, and Haskell checks that the types are valid with regards to each other before running the program.
+If Haskell discovers that they are not valid, an error message will be printed and the program will not run.